opencontainers/distribution-spec/spec.md

 ```
 202 Accepted
-Location: /v2/<name>/blobs/uploads/<uuid>
+Location: /v2/<name>/blobs/uploads/<id>
 Range: bytes=0-<offset>
 Content-Length: 0
-Docker-Upload-UUID: <uuid>
+OCI-Upload-ID: <id>
 ```

 The rest of the upload process can be carried out with the returned url, called the "Upload URL" from the `Location` header.
 All responses to the upload url, whether sending data or getting status, will be in this format.

-Though the URI format (`/v2/<name>/blobs/uploads/<uuid>`) for the `Location` header is specified, clients should treat it as an opaque url and should never try to assemble it.
+Though the URI format (`/v2/<name>/blobs/uploads/<id>`) for the `Location` header is specified, clients should treat it as an opaque url and should never try to assemble it.
-While the `uuid` parameter may be an actual UUID, this proposal imposes no constraints on the format and clients should never impose any.
+While the `id` parameter may be an actual id, this proposal imposes no constraints on the format and clients should never impose any.

-If clients need to correlate local upload state with remote upload state, the contents of the `Docker-Upload-UUID` header should be used.
+If clients need to correlate local upload state with remote upload state, the contents of the `OCI-Upload-ID` header should be used.
 Such an id can be used to key the last used location header when implementing resumable uploads.

 ##### Upload Progress